 The vast majority of research on the topic of Induced Demand has been conducted and focused on analysis of congested urban highways and interstates.
 In recognition of the lack of rural research OPR's Technical Advisory on Evaluating Transportation Impacts Under CEQA (2017) and Caltrans Transportation Analysis Framework (2020) acknowledge this issue and suggest different methodologies should be considered for analysis of induced demand in rural regions outside of Metropolitan Statistical Areas (MSAs).
+In 2022, Dr. Susan Handy and Dr. Jamey Volker published Updating the Induced Travel Calculator, which surveyed the literature and surmised that the magnitude of the induced travel effect may be lower in relatively uncongested rural areas.
 Seeking to provide additional clarity on the application of induced demand in different rural settings and context, including rural areas within MSAs, the California Rural Counties Task Force (RCTF) in July of 2022 funded and initiated a study on Rural Induced Demand to collect and analyze rural data to help further inform future updates of state guidance.
 The RCTF was formed in 1988 in partnership with the CTC and represents the 26 rural Regional Transportation Planning Agencies in California to provide a forum to engage and advise the CTC and Caltrans on state transportation funding and policy decisions.
-It is anticipated that the draft report and recommendations will be released in December of 2023 and the study effort will be completed by March of 2024.
+It is anticipated that the report and recommendations will be released in 2024.